Refurbishment Bridging Loan

 Refurbishment bridging loans are popular options for investors looking to capitalise on a great deal, who lack the additional funds required to cover the renovations.
-Refurbishment bridging loans can be used solely to fund renovation and improvement projects, or to cover the costs of a property outright and the subsequent renovation bill.
+Refurbishment loans can be used solely to fund renovation and improvement projects, or to cover the costs of a property outright and the subsequent renovation bill.

 What is a Refurbishment Bridging Loan?

 Refurbishment bridging loans, also referred to as refurbishment finance, are specialist loans issued to cover the costs of property refurbishments.
-There are two primary types of refurbishment bridging loans available, known as ‘light’ refurbishment bridging loans and ‘heavy’ refurbishment bridging loans.
+There are two primary types of refurbishment bridging loans available, known as ‘light’ refurbishment loans and ‘heavy’ refurbishment loans.
 The nature and scale of your requirements will determine which of the two is most appropriate for your needs.

-Though not always the case, refurbishment bridging loans are paid out in two stages.
+Though not always the case, refurbishment loans are paid out in two stages.
 The first payment is calculated based on the purchase price of the property, after which the second payment is transferred upon completion of the refurbishments.
 The value of the property with a refurbishment bridging loan relates to its projected value when the refurbishments have been carried out.

 What Are Light Refurbishment Bridging Loans?

-- Central heating system installation
+- New central heating system

-- Everyday decorating and cosmetic improvements
+- General decorating and cosmetic upgrades

-- Repurposing one or more rooms
+- Repurposing rooms

 What is a Heavy Refurbishment Bridging Loan?